 Getting ‘Friend Zoned’ is a fear of all douchebag alpha male dudebros.
-But, as a manager, how do you balance being a friend with being a colleague and boss?
+But, as a manager how do you balance being a friend with being a colleague?

 The thing that I’m worst at is working how close I should get to my colleagues.
 How much I should let them into the world of Phil.
 Should I become friends with them?
 Or simply treat them as people I work with?

 I have got this VERY wrong in the past.
 So for come context let me tell you three stories.